223MapAction/Model_deploy/DPG_ASSESSMENT.md

 **Status: Largely Compliant**

-ML-Deploy is designed to be platform-independent, utilizing technologies that can be deployed across various environments.
+Model_deploy is designed to be platform-independent, utilizing technologies that can be deployed across various environments.

 **Evidence**: